brain-ent/airtable/airtable/readme.md

       * If you want to use your own PostgreSQL, then you need to fill all settings in `postgres_db_configuration` section
-      * If you want to use SQLite, then you need to set `db_type` to `SQLITE` and set the path db_path
+      * If you want to use SQLite, then you need to set `db_type` to `SQLITE` and set the path db_path.
+If you want to use PostgreSQl - set `PSQL`
    3. Thumbnail settings (for AirTable synchronizer): `thumbnails_configuration`
       * `temp_loading_dir_path` -- temporary directory for downloads
       * `resized_images_dir_path` -- directory for result images,